 Shareholders of record as of the close of business on the record date are entitled to notice of and to vote at the shareholders' meeting.
 Each share is entitled to one vote on each matter properly brought before the meeting, and there is no cumulative voting.
-On the record date, [ ], 2016, there were [ ] St. Jude shares outstanding and, therefore, entitled to vote at the shareholders' meeting.
+At the close of business on the record date, [ ], 2016, there were approximately [ ] St. Jude Medical shares outstanding and, therefore, entitled to vote at the shareholders' meeting.